KurtRudolph/phys212/Checkpoints/checkpoint_05.md

 ## Lecture Thoughts

 Why are the variables continually changing?
+Why does physics need to be such a giant backstory?

 Specifically:
 * PreLecture: Done by Coulomb Force